 In today’s modern world, there’s an increasing amount of data constantly seeing the light of day.
-Whether you own a small company or you’re the CEO of a huge enterprise – data analysts are needed for any type of business’s success.
-That is why many people talk about the data analyst salary and it being the dream to reach for.
-Well, whether that’s true or not, we’ll be able to uncover it in this data analyst salary tutorial.
+Whether you own a small company or you’re the CEO of a huge enterprise - data analysts are needed for any type of business's success.
+That is why many people talk about the data analyst salary and it is the dream to reach for.
+Well, whether that’s true or not, we’ll be able to uncover it in this tutorial.

 Table of Contents

 A data analyst is a person that takes a (usually) huge amount of information that is presented in numbers and “translates” it into simple, everyday language.
-Data analysts are essential members of any company that wants to grow and expand its business.
+Apart from that, data analyst salary is significantly decent, since these people are essential members of any company that wants to grow and expand its business.
 Why?
 Well, it’s pretty simple.

 Imagine that you own a small clothing company.
 You put out 10 different, distinct designs for t-shirts.
 A month passes, you open up your sales sheet and see a huge amount of different numbers, shortcuts, abbreviations and so on.
 Now, one would think that seeing the numbers of the actual sales is enough (I mean, come on - it’s obvious which t-shirt sells more and which does less, right?).

-Well, as a matter of fact, things aren’t really all that simple.
-There are numbers that represent sales by region, by gender, age, interest, etc. Furthermore, if you had put out 5 different ads for the t-shirts, there’s a whole block of numbers there – which ads worked better (had a better click rate)?
+Well, things aren’t all that simple.
+Some numbers represent sales by region, by gender, age, interest, etc. Furthermore, if you had put out 5 different ads for the t-shirts, there’s a whole block of numbers there - which ads worked better (had a better click rate)?
 Which underperformed?
 Why?
 Is it because of the ad itself?
 Or the platform that it was hosted on?